Adopting a pet from the Tri-Lakes Humane Society

 If the applicant lives in a multi-person household, other household members 18 years of age and older must consent to the adoption in writing.

-If the applicant is a college student who goes home at the end of the school semester, we must have your parent’s permission for you to adopt.
+If the applicant is a college student who goes home at the end of the school semester, we must have parental permission for adoption.
 Be prepared to provide us with a name and phone number where we can reach them.

 No animal will be adopted out to persons having a repeated history of losing, giving away, selling or having animals injured or killed by moving vehicles.
 Animals that are found and turned in as strays do not fall under this policy.

 All TLHS animals must be spayed/neutered prior to adoption.
 If the surgery is unable to be completed until a later date due to the animal’s age or health, the approved adopter will be allowed to foster the animal until the surgery can be done and, after the surgery, will be able to adopt that animal.
-We usually are able to schedule spay/neuter surgeries with our cooperating veterinarians regularly.
+We are generally able to schedule spay/neuter surgeries promptly with our cooperating veterinarians.
 Animals are available to go home with their adopters once they recover from their surgery, usually within a few days.

 All dogs being adopted MUST be licensed through the adopter's Town Clerk within 30 days after the adoption date.
 Dog Licensing is not required at the time of adoption, but a notification will be sent to the adopter's town notifying the Clerk of the adoption.
 It is the responsibility of the adopter to obtain a dog license and properly attach the tag to the dog's collar.
 Failure to license an adopted dog is a direct violation of our adoption contract, as well as NY State and Local Dog Control Laws.